neuraledgeai/India_GDP_Forecasting_Project/README.md

 ## Model Description

 This project employs a **Linear Regression** model to forecast India's GDP for the years 2024 and 2025.
-Linear regression is a fundamental machine learning technique that establishes a relationship between input features and a target variable by fitting a linear equation to the observed data.

 - **Model Training**: